oracle-livelabs/analytics-ai/your-first-genai-rag-agent/3-prepare-the-dataset/prepare-the-dataset.md

 * An Oracle Cloud account
 * All previous labs successfully completed

-## Task 1: Create a knowledge base
+## Task 1: Download and unzip the sample dataset

 1. Click [this link](./files/oci-generative-ai-agents-cw24-hol-dataset.zip) to download the `zip` archive containing the dataset text files.
   The `zip` archive will be downloaded to your configured `Downloads` folder.